cnm13ryan/inspect_agents/docs/design/open-questions.md

 - Approve adding the “See Also” links.

 <details>
-<summary>⚠️ Still Open — Requires Decision</summary>
+<summary>✅ Answer Found in Implementation</summary>

-**Finding**: No dedicated “See Also” block exists in the Iterative Agent reference.
+**Finding**: Added a concise “See Also” block linking to Environment reference, Settings API, Supervisor guide, and tool umbrellas.
-**Evidence**: `docs/reference/iterative-agent-behavior.md` has sections for runners/tasks but no bottom “See Also”.
+**Evidence**: `docs/reference/iterative-agent-behavior.md` now includes a “See Also” section with links. 【F:docs/reference/iterative-agent-behavior.md‑ L82-L88】
-**Conclusion**: Add concise backlinks if approved.
+**Conclusion**: Cross‑links present; navigation improved.

 </details>